 active galactic nuclei (AGN)

-The innermost regions of young galaxies can become very active and radiate away considerable energy.
+The innermost regions of young galaxies can be very active and radiate considerable amounts of energy.
 Examples for such active galactic nuclei are radio galaxies and quasars.

-In current models, the energy source behind such nuclei’s activities is the supermassive black hole in the galactic centre.
+In current models, the energy source powering activities of such nuclei, is a supermassive black hole in the galactic centre.

 age of the universe